gradle/gradle/design-docs/testing-toolkit.md

 ### Implementation

-* Daemon process is started with remote debugging JVM parameters.
+* When debug is enabled, run the build in embedded mode.
+* Can enable debug via `GradleRunner.enableDebug()`.
+* Debug is automatically enabled when `Test.debug` is true.
+* Debug is automatically enabled when test is being debugged from an IDE.

 ### Test coverage

 * A user can start the `GradleRunner` with remote debugging JVM parameter for debugging purposes.
 By default the `GradleRunner` does not use the debugging JVM parameters.
+* All previous features work in debug mode.
+Potentially add a test runner to run each test in debug and non-debug mode.
+* Manually verify that when using an IDE, a breakpoint can be added in Gradle code (say in the Java plugin), the test run, and the breakpoint hit.

 ### Open issues

-none
+* Might be more reliable to use remote debugging instead, so that there is only 1 execution mode instead of 2.

 ## Story: Classes under test are visible to build scripts

 When using the plugin development plugin, plugin and task classes and their dependencies are visible to build scripts.

+### Implementation

+- Supported only when using the plugin development plugin.
+- May need to improve the tooling API internal classes and protocol interfaces to allow

+### Test coverage

 * The classpath of the tooling API execution is set up properly.
     * Class files of project sources under test (e.g. plugin classes) are added to classpath of the tooling API execution.
-        * A plugin class under test can be referenced and tested in build script.
+        * A plugin class under test can be referenced and tested in build script by type and id.
-        * A custom task class under test can be referenced and tested in build script.
+        * A custom task class under test can be referenced and tested in build script by type.
         * Arbitrary classes under test can be referenced and tested in build script.
     * Classes originating from external libraries used by classes under tests are added to classpath of the tooling API execution.
+* IDEA and Eclipse projects are configured to run these tests.
+Manually verify that this works (in IDEA say).
+* Manually verify that when using an IDE, a breakpoint can be added in production classes, the test run, and the breakpoint hit.

 ## Story: Integration with plugin-development-plugin